The Future of AI-Driven Software Engineering: AI-Driven Software Engineering

 \subsection{Software Maintenance}

 We envision an AI-powered maintenance phase that remains constantly active in the background.
-The AI monitors external information about the software product and its ecosystem to gather potential issues or opportunities for improvement.
+The AI will monitor a wide range of external information sources about the software product and its ecosystem to proactively gather potential issues or opportunities for improvement.

+Indeed, issues or maintenance opportunities are often buried in a \textbf{large amount of sources}, such as bug reports, automated alerts, error logs, discussions on developer forums, and feedback from app stores~\cite{van2021role,tizard2022rqmtsecosystem}.
+While current AI tools like Snyk's DeepCoode focus on real-time code analysis for security vulnerabilities and code quality, we envision future AI systems extending this capability by analysing and aggregating insights from diverse, unstructured data sources.
+Such systems will be capable of autonomously extracting relevant insights, identifying potential issues, and proposing appropriate fixes or improvements to the software artifacts.

+In particular, there are important ethical considerations when new product improvements and feature requests can be gathered from the crowd.
+The AI system should not solely focus on the most popular feature requests and issues but also those that are less popular but might target minority and disability groups~\cite{malgaonkar2022prioritizing,eler2019android}.
+Further, the AI cannot simply add every feature users suggest, some consideration with the product strategy must be considered~\cite{knauss2014openness}.
+AI systems can be trained on the product strategy documents to ensure new features align with the overall vision for the product.
+The strategy will need to be continuously kept up-to-date and while AI can likely assist with this, humans must be kept in the loop.

+Another way AI can assist in software maintenance is by keeping track of the context and history of a software project.
+AI can learn from the project's history to avoid repeating mistakes from the past.
+Detailed comments on design decisions and bug fixes can enable this, and explainable AI, as discussed above, can automatically create such details in the future.

+Additionally, software exists within an \textbf{ecosystem of external libraries}.
+The libraries that a project depends on may release new versions to address vulnerabilities or bugs, making it essential to keep dependencies up to date.
+However, major updates can introduce breaking changes or compatibility issues with the existing codebase.
+The AI system should automate minor and patch updates but carefully assess major upgrades, which often require more adaptation due to potential incompatibilities.
+By analyzing the project’s dependency history and identifying necessary code modifications, the AI can ensure that security and performance improvements are applied without disrupting existing functionality.
+Furthermore, the AI should detect and resolve static~\cite{jayasuriya2023understanding,jayasuriya2024emse} or behavioral~\cite{jayasuriya2024behavioral} breaking changes, reducing manual intervention and supporting developers in maintaining stable software.
+Future research could build on work in automated program repair~\cite{goues2019automated,liu2021critical} to further enhance these capabilities.

+As described in the previous section, advancements in AI code generation will enable more sophisticated end-user programming.
+Users can specify new features to customise and personalise their software systems, leading to challenges in terms of software maintenance due to the potential proliferation of different software versions.
+AI should be capable of continuously updating these personalised versions, ensuring that new features and optimisations from the main version remain accessible to users who have made customisations.
+Additionally, gate-keeping mechanisms will likely need to be developed to prevent personalisations from introducing security vulnerabilities or other issues.